carted/handling-variable-length-text-tf/README.md

 ## General setup

 We’ll be using [this dataset](https://www.kaggle.com/hijest/genre-classification-dataset-imdb) from Kaggle which concerns a text classification problem.
-Specifically, given some description about a movie, we need to predict its genre.
+Specifically, given some description of a movie, we need to predict its genre.
 Each description consists of multiple sentences and there are 27 unique genres (such as action, adult, adventure, animation, biography, comedy, etc.).